-We are committed to working together so that Hawke's Bay's biodiversity is enhanced, healthy and functioning and we need your help!
+Biodiversity Hawke's Bay is committed to working together to ensure that Hawke's Bay's biodiversity is enhanced, healthy and functioning.
+But, we need your help!

 It is that range of biodiversity that we must care for - the whole thing - rather than just one or two stars.

 Whatungarongaro te tangata toitu te whenua - As man disappears from sight, the land remains.

 While every endeavour has been taken by the Hawke's Bay Regional Council to ensure that the information on this website is accurate and up to date, Hawke's Bay Regional Council shall not be liable for any loss suffered through the use, directly or indirectly, of information on this website.
 Information contained has been assembled in good faith.
 Some of the information available in this site is from the New Zealand Public domain and supplied by relevant government agencies.
 Hawke's Bay Regional Council cannot accept any liability for its accuracy or content.
 Portions of the information and material on this site, including data, pages, documents, online graphics and images are protected by copyright, unless specifically notified to the contrary.
 Externally sourced information or material is copyright to the respective provider.

 © Hawke's Bay Regional Council - www.biodiversityhb.org / 027 231 9367 / firstname.lastname@example.org